PDXDevCampJuly/daniel_pearl/python/Connect4_Assignment/test_plan.md

  * given an incorrect param type column a valid player, is board not updated

 * check_winner
- * Given board with win 3 different win conditions, does win return True
+ * Given board with 3 set x positions and a choice of x to complete 4, does win return True
  * Given board with no win conditions, does win return False
  * Given a board that is not a list of lists, does it raise an error

 * check_tie
  * Given lists are full, does tie return True

  * Given lists are not full, does tie return False
  * Given a board that is not a list of lists, does it raise an error